USS Finnegan: World War II Pacific Theater operations

 Finnegan arrived at Pearl Harbor on 8 November 1944 to serve as escort for submarines conducting training exercises prior to their war patrols.
 She voyaged to Midway Island escorting a transport between 11 and 20 December, then returned to duty with submarines until 9 January 1945.
 After amphibious training exercises in the Hawaiian Islands, Finnegan sailed escorting a group of LSTs and submarine chasers, two of which she towed for parts of the passage to Saipan.

 Supporting the Iwo Jima operations

 On 15 February 1945, the escort ship sailed from Saipan for the assault on Iwo Jima, during which she screened transports as they launched their boats for the initial invasion on 19 February.

 Sinking of Japanese Submarine I-370

 On 26 February, while escorting empty transports to Saipan, Finnegan made a surface contact by Radarman Robert N. Perry radar, and was detached from the screen to locate and sink the Japanese submarine I-370 in a four-hour attack, in 22°45′N 141°27′E. Radarman Perry was given $50.00 by the Captain for catching the early morning contact.
+The actual sinking of the submarine was fortuitous.
+A seaman operating one of the depth charge launchers mistakenly set the detonation depth differently from what was ordered.
+It was those depth charges that destroyed the submarine.